ChickentartR/Enns-et-al.-3/README.md

 # Enns-et-al.-3
-Repository for spatial data configuration &amp; model building A line i wrote on my local computer
+Repository for spatial data configuration and model building